-For yogurt lovers, one option would be to make Kefir at home, which you can make with raw milk and it tastes very similar to yogurt but a bit more sharp and sour.
-You can purchase kefir grains (they are called grains but they are actually colonies of beneficial bacteria and yeast, gluten free) on Amazon or see if anyone in your neighborhood has any.
+Kefir - You can also make Kefir at home.
+It tastes similar to yogurt but a bit more sharp and sour.
+You can purchase kefir grains (they are called grains but they are actually colonies of beneficial bacteria and yeast - gluten free) on Amazon or see if anyone in your neighborhood has any.
 As you make more kefir, you’ll start having more kefir grains, which look like cauliflower.
 You can share them with neighbors and friends.
 Just as a side note you don't eat the kefir grains, you drink the kefir which is what the milk has become after having kefir grains sitting in them for a while (and digesting the sugars in milk)

 Kefir is really easy to make and maintain.
 It will come with directions but I will quickly explain how to make and care for them.